Release Policy

 • Rule type: FAILURE

-• Failure message: The expected source code reference %q is not attested
+• FAILURE message: The expected source code reference %q is not attested

 • Code: slsa_source_correlated.expected_source_code_reference